Parani-K/pax-ai-iris/README.md

 ## Summary of the Workflow

 1. Data is first generated using InterSystems IRIS’s `%POPULATE` class.
-2. Anomaly detection is executed for both Banking and Logistics domains using specific commands.
+2. Anomaly detection is executed for both Banking/Financial and Logistics/Shipping domains using specific commands.
 3. Results are validated based on the week number and year derived from the input date.
 4. Detected anomalies provide actionable insights for addressing irregularities in both domains.

 ## Key Notes
 - The randomness introduced during test data generation using means results may vary for the same input parameters.
-- These methods provide valuable insights, enhancing anomaly detection accuracy and operational efficiency in both Banking and Logistics domains.
+- These methods provide valuable insights, enhancing anomaly detection accuracy and operational efficiency in both Banking/Financial and Logistics/Shipping domains.

 ## References
 1. [Introduction to Embedded Python | InterSystems IRIS Data Platform 2025.1](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=AFL_epython).